apache/tvm/docs/dev/relay_pass_infra.rst

 Function-Level Passes
 ^^^^^^^^^^^^^^^^^^^^^

-Function-level passes are used to implement various intra function level optimizations for a given Relay module.
+Function-level passes are used to implement various intra-function level optimizations for a given Relay module.
 It fetches one function at a time from the function list of a module for optimization and yields a rewritten Relay function.
-Most of Relay passes can be classified into this category, such as common subexpression elimination and inference simplification, etc.
+Most of Relay's passes can be classified into this category, such as common subexpression elimination and inference simplification, etc.

 Note that the scope of passes at this level is a Relay function.
 Therefore, we